Over the last decade, businesses have been encouraged to move their marketing almost entirely online.

 Standing Out Requires Doing Something Different

 Businesses that rely entirely on digital marketing risk blending into the background noise of online communication.
-Adding print marketing to the strategy introduces variety.
-It reaches customers in new environments.
-And sometimes the most effective marketing tactic is simply showing up where competitors aren't.
+Adding print marketing to the strategy introduces variety and reaches customers in new environments.
+Sometimes the most effective marketing tactic is simply showing up where competitors aren't.